kddubey/cappr/docs/source/computational_performance.rst

 Future work
 -----------

-Significant memory savings can be achieved by improving the current implementation of batching.
+Memory savings can be achieved by improving the current implementation of batching.
 Currently, all of the completions are ran in parallel per prompt.
 In the future, I'll enable completions to be batched as well; each prompt-completion pair will be processed one at a time.
-This should result in significant memory savings over text generation because a CAPPr prompt is typically much smaller than a text generation prompt.
+This should result in memory savings over text generation because a CAPPr prompt is typically smaller than a text generation prompt.
 A text generation prompt must describe each class in the prompt, and the model must attend to all of this information to perform well.
-A CAPPr prompt doesn't need to include info about the classes to perform well.
-And a completion is just one of the classes.
+A CAPPr prompt sometimes doesn't need to include info about the classes to perform well.
+A completion is just one of the classes.
 As a result, model context and memory requirements can be relaxed.

 .. note:: For :mod:`cappr.llama_cpp.classify`, batch inference currently isn't possible.
-          As a result, memory is optimized at the cost of slightly greater runtime compared to text generation.
+          As a result, memory is saved at the cost of greater runtime compared to text generation.